The number of primes in short intervals and numerical calculations for Harman's sieve: Applications

 Another application is about bounded gaps between primes in short intervals, which improves the result of Alweiss and Luo [\cite{AlweissLuo}, Corollary 1.2]. \begin{theorem1number} There exist positive integers $k, d$ such that the interval $[x - x^{0.52}, x]$ contains $\gg x^{0.52}(\log x)^{-k}$ pairs of consecutive primes differing by at most $d$. \end{theorem1number}

-The third application is about primes with prime subscripts (or prime--primes) in short intervals.
+The third application is about primes with prime subscripts (or prime-primes) in short intervals.
 By using the numerical bound in Theorem~\ref{t1B}, we can derive the following theorem. \begin{theorem1number} We have

-\end{theorem1number} The bound for the number of prime--primes in interval of length $x^{0.525}$ was obtained by Broughan and Barnett \cite{BroughanBarnett}, where they also proved the analogs of Prime Number Theorem and weak Dirichlet's Theorem for prime--primes.
+\end{theorem1number} The bound for the number of prime-primes in interval of length $x^{0.525}$ was obtained by Broughan and Barnett \cite{BroughanBarnett}, where they also proved the analogs of Prime Number Theorem and weak Dirichlet's Theorem for prime-primes.

 The next two applications focus on Goldbach numbers (sum of two primes) in short intervals.
 By replacing [\cite{HarmanBOOK}, Theorem 10.8] by our Theorem~\ref{t2} in the proof of the main theorem in \cite{Grimmelt}, we can easily deduce the following result. \begin{theorem1number} Almost all even numbers in the interval $[x, x+x^{\frac{13}{225}}]$ are Goldbach numbers. \end{theorem1number} By combining our Theorem~\ref{t1} with the main theorem proved in \cite{LiRunbo1215}, we can easily show the following result. \begin{theorem1number} The interval $[x, x+x^{\frac{26}{1075}}]$ contains Goldbach numbers. \end{theorem1number} Note that $\frac{13}{225} \approx 0.0578$ and $\frac{26}{1075} \approx 0.0242$.
 Previous exponents $\frac{7}{120} \approx 0.0583$ [\cite{Grimmelt}, Theorem 1.1] and $\frac{21}{860} \approx 0.0244$ [\cite{LiRunbo1215}, Theorem 8.1] come from BHP's $0.525$.
 We remark that if we focus on Maillet numbers (difference of two primes) instead of Goldbach numbers in short intervals, Pintz \cite{PintzM} improved the exponent in Theorem~\ref{t5} to any $\varepsilon > 0$.